illinois-cs241/illinois-cs241.github.io/shell.md

 :fork_and_knife: :bomb: :bangbang:

-If your code fork-bombs on _any_ autograde, then you will automatically fail this MP.
-Please make sure that your `fork` code is correct before committing your code for the autograder.

 To prevent you from fork bombing your own VM, we recommend looking into [`ulimit`](https://ss64.com/bash/ulimit.html).
 This will allow you to set a limit for how many times you can fork.
+It is a good idea to add this to your `~/.bashrc` file (feel free to look up online how to do so), so that it is run every time you log in to your VM.

 Since a learning objective of this assignment is to use the fork-exec-wait pattern, if you use `system`, you will automatically fail this MP.

 #### Formatting

-Since this MP **requires** your programs to print a variety of things like error messages, we have provided you with our own highly customized formatting library.
+- Since this MP **requires** your programs to print a variety of things like error messages, we have provided you with our own highly customized formatting library.
 You should not be printing out to stdout and stderr at all; instead, all output and errors should be printed using the functions provided in `format.c` and `format.h`.
 In `format.h` you can find documentation about what each function does, and you should use them whenever appropriate.

 **Note**: don't worry if you don't use all of the functions in `format.c`, but you should use them whenever their documented purpose matches the situation.

+- Do not worry about irregular spacing in command inputs (i.e. extra whitespace before and after each token).
+This is considered undefined behavior and will not be tested.

 ## Overview